turquoiseowl/i18n/README.md

 1. The path component of the URL is prefixed with a language tag that matches *exactly* one of the application languages.
 E.g. "example.com/fr/account/signup".

-2. The path component of the URL is prefixed with a language tag that matches *loosely* one of the application languages.
+2. The path component of the URL is prefixed with a language tag that matches *loosely* one of the application languages (see below).

 3. The request contains a cookie called "i18n.langtag" with a language tag that matches (exactly or loosely) one of the application languages.